 Please read the relevant section below, which will outline how your credit limit is determined for your Brex card based on your product type.

 Your credit limit is directly related to your cash balance as reported in your bank accounts that are connected to Brex with Plaid/Finicity, your Brex Cash account balance, or your bank statements in the event you are unable to connect your external bank.
-As your cash balance in your linked account increases or decreases, so will your credit limit.
-For additional details, please refer to Brex credit limits on monthly statements.
+We look at both your current cash balance as well as your 30 day rolling average balance.
+As your cash balance in your linked account increases or decreases, so may your credit limit.
+For additional details, please refer to Brex credit limits on monthly payments.

 Your Brex card limit is directly related to the balance held in your Brex Cash account—up to 30% of your Brex Cash balance if you are approved for a Brex card with monthly payments, or up to 100% of your balance if you are using Brex Cash with daily payments.
 For additional details, please refer to Brex credit limits on daily statements and Brex Cash.

 Net 60-day statements